NV Jansz Tasmanian Premium Cuvée, Tasmania, Australia

 If you’re thinking, “There’s such a thing as Tasmanian sparkling wine?”
 You’re not alone.
 But there are, in fact, Tasmanian sparkling wine producers.
 You see, the climate in Tasmania is welcoming for producing crisp, clean and distinctive sparkling wines, or as some playfully dub them, “Tasmanian Champagne.”

 In addition, this remote island’s isolation is a draw for several reasons.
 For one, the air is clear and relatively unpolluted.
 And the region is somewhat undiscovered on the international market.
 That makes it possible for winemakers to produce higher quality wines for less money than in regions where grape prices and land values are sky high.

 About this Wine

-Although it is just one of many great Sparkling Wines from Tasmania, I’ve chosen to feature Jansz Premium Cuvée because it’s one that’s readily available in North America.
+Although it is just one of many great Tasmanian sparkling wines, I’ve chosen to feature this Jansz cuvée because it’s one that’s readily available in North America.
 And because I just plain like it!

-What I love about this Sparkling Wine from Tasmania is that it’s an incredibly easy drinking bottle of bubbly.
-This wine works for brunch, as an aperitif, with a meal or with a light dessert like a plate of biscotti or butter cookies.
+What I love about this sparkling wine from Tasmania is that it’s an incredibly easy drinking bottle of bubbly.
+This Jansz sparkling wine works for brunch, as an aperitif, with a meal or with a light dessert like a plate of biscotti or butter cookies.
 While many inexpensive sparkling wines are thin and one-dimensional, this wine has character but not so much as to overshadow a meal.

 It offers citrus blossom aromas and notes of citrus fruits on the palate.
 But there’s also a nutty, nougat flavor that adds depth and truly makes this bottle of bubbly stand out for more reason than it’s geographic origin.
-At $20, it’s a fairly priced Sparkling Wine from Tasmania and one I’d happily buy again and again.
+At $20, it’s a fairly priced Australian sparkling wine and one I’d happily buy again and again.

 For more information on the wine, visit https://www.jansz.com.au.